 The best tech auditing and security firms house a full roster of talented IT security professionals, ready to help you keep your system safe and sound.
 Consider a few additional advantages you will find in turning to a reliable tech outsourcing firm to find your ideal IT security professional or team:

-An engagement with an IT security firm is likely to cost significantly less than the annual $73,000 median salary for an IT security expert that we mentioned earlier, according to TBG Security.
+- It Is the Most Cost-Effective Solution.
+An engagement with an IT security firm costs significantly less than the annual alary for an IT security expert that we mentioned earlier.
 Consider the fact that, once you get your organization’s computer security system in place, it can run smoothly on a daily basis, as long as one key team member knows the ins and outs of the security system and policies.
 The IT security team member is sometimes relegated to “on-call” status, leaving you paying a high salary for someone with little to do.
 With an outsourced security professional, you will only pay for billable hours once your security measures are in place.
 While the costs may be variable when it comes to outsourcing, they don’t come anywhere near the costs and associated risks of permanent hiring for the position.

+- Outsourced Teams Boast a Wider Range of Skills & Experience.
 Even with a seasoned in-house IT security specialist, you simply don’t have to deal with security matters on a regular basis.
 The chances are good that your chosen IT security firm will feature specialists who have a great deal of hands-on experience.
-It is certainly a matter you can bring up when consulting with a firm that piques your interest.
-Request a specialist who has significant experience and can lead your team through any scenario with ease, efficiency and effectiveness.
+And because firms are composed of multiple security practitioners, your organization will benefit from access to professionals with a broader range of specialties.

-Outside of concerns regarding intellectual property, different approaches to computer security needs and the lack of day-to-day and face-to-face communication opportunities, the list of disadvantages are fairly minor.
+Outside of concerns regarding intellectual property, different approaches to computer security needs and the lack of day-to-day and face-to-face communication opportunities, the list of disadvantages is really short.
 The disadvantages that exist are easily managed through various agreements and binding contracts that can reduce your worries.

 Whether you decide on hiring an in-house specialist, or if you want to outsource your IT security needs, our team at I.S.
 Partners, LLC. can help you throughout the process.
 We can review the advantages and disadvantages with you to make sure you make the best choice for your organization.
-Call us at 215-631-3452 or request a quote today so we can get started as soon as possible.
+Call or request a quote today so we can get started.